 Before construction takes place, the Mount Snow Valley Chamber of Commerce is going to look into a gas tank that could possibly be located underneath where the structure will stand at 23 Main St.

-In its written decision, the DRB approved a waiver
+In its written decision, the DRB approved a waiver to construct a 2-foot wide addition and a variance to construct a second story.

 The Flood Hazard Review and Historic Design Review had also been approved by the board.